AlphaXOkami/Programming-Journal-2/README.md

     After adding this, I needed to make sure that the projectile would destroy any objects, being the enemies here.
 After doing so, it worked.

+    # Week 6 Package 5 working on a timer system

+    Part of the goal for my mech demo is to try to get the player to complete the level the fastest way they can, and try to complete the level in the best possible time that they can, when they reach the goal.
+This was a small package to make it's a culmination of one script and a text component.
+First things first, I created a text object inside the existing canvas that I already have, I then went to work on the script, straight after here's the script:

+    using System.Collections;
+using System.Collections.Generic;
+using UnityEngine;
+using UnityEngine.UI;

+public class Timer : MonoBehaviour
+{
+    public Text timerText;
+    private float startTime;
+    // Start is called before the first frame update void Start()
+    {
+        startTime = Time.time;
+    }

+    // Update is called once per frame void Update()
+    {
+        float t = Time.time - startTime;
+        string minutes = ((int)t / 60).ToString();
+        string seconds = (t % 60).ToString("f2");
+        timerText.text = minutes + ":" + seconds;
+    }
+}

+## Package 7 Text showing on trigger

+  One important thing about games is teaching the players how to play the game, I'm using hints to do this but via a destroyable object using an ontrigger component, on a box collider.

+First things first I wanted to make something the player could interact with, so I made an exclamation mark in Maya, and exported it to unity. this would be our base.

+    Next I added a script to the object that would house a place where I could put in whatever I wanted into a text box in the inspector.